 Work Experience and Job Placement

-For the final two weeks of the program, work-ready participants will be placed in on-the-job work experiences with local employers that are looking to hire.
+For the final two weeks of the program, work-ready participants will be placed in on-the-job work experiences with local employers looking to hire.
 The Employment Counselor works individually with students to find a job placement that meets their needs.

 A range of employer-partner companies have provided work experiences and hired Construction 101 graduates, and we are always adding new employers as program partners.
-Some employer-partners to-date include:
+Some employer-partners to date include:

 Green Mountain Management